GrottoPress/shield/docs/00-GETTING-STARTED.md

 1. *Shield* disables the default validation performed by *Avram* in save operations.
 See [#1209 (comment)](https://github.com/luckyframework/lucky/discussions/1209#discussioncomment-46030).
 You have to **explicitly** define validations for all attributes in save operations.

-1. *Avram* does not actually update a record if no columns changed. *Shield* updates, whether or not columns changed.
+1. In *Avram*, `after_save` hook does not run for updates if no columns changed.
+In *Shield*, it always runs, and inside the transation so that roll backs are possible.
 See https://github.com/luckyframework/avram/issues/604